aalfiann/reSlim/readme.md

 4. Create Database reslim in your MySQL
 5. Execute **reSlim.sql** which is located at **resources/database/** folder
-6. Edit **config.php** which is located at **src/** folder
+6. Edit **config.php** which is located at **src/** folder Just only this part,
     ```
     $config['db']['host']   = 'localhost';
     $config['db']['user']   = 'root';
     $config['db']['pass']   = 'root';
     $config['db']['dbname'] = 'reSlim';
     ```
+    You can set the rest config later

 7. Done
 8. Open your browser and visit >> http://localhost:1337/reSlim/src/api/

+Note:
+    - My apache server is run on port 1337.

 Folder System
 ---------------